 Advisors are subject matter experts, representatives of our mission Partner organizations, and other persons with substantial interest and experience in aspects of our mission, who will advise and support our Board, eventual Executive Director, Think Tank, and Contributing Fellows on significant developments and opportunities for our work and contribute episodically to publications, programs, podcasts, and other internal and external conversations.

 Partners include our current Consortium Partner organizations primarily in the Pacific Northwest, plus new Partners nationally and internationally with which we already have been working informally, and others we are learning about.
 Expanding our Partners will also expand our “network of networks” for considerable mutual advantage.

-As summer turns to fall, we are actively recruiting among our Founding Members and others who have already contacted us to fill these specific new opportunities for membership and leadership.
+As summer turns to fall, we are actively recruiting among our Founding Experts and others who have already contacted us to fill these specific new opportunities for membership and leadership.
 As we move ahead on an interim, still largely volunteer basis, it will be especially helpful to grow our membership community for three reasons:

 - It is substantively important and very encouraging to learn of the interest and work of others in this space and to have the opportunity to share your work;

 - It will help us greatly in our grant applications to demonstrate a broad and growing base of interest and membership; and

 - We have several specific funding needs that will allow us to leverage our strong volunteer base with paid consultants and employees –specifically 1) experienced and efficient consultants to help us create a communications plan and assist in our grant applications; and 2) partial funding to provide an internally generated monetary basis for prospective foundation grants that will allow us to pay the research director, hire an experienced full-time executive director, and deploy efficient interns soon.